msfa12th/heartsense/README.md

 7. Neural Network: Model was built by varying the number of nodes as well as depth of the model with additional layer.
 As it was a binary classification model, loss was set to 'binary_crossentropy' , optimizer was ‘adam’.
 For activation, ‘relu’ was used.
 Model was generated with 100 epochs.
 Overall accuracy was 73.1.

+The machine learning model is built using Support Vector Classifier algorithm with hyperparameters (‘C’: 5, ‘gamma’: 0.005).
+The accuracy of the model is 73%.
+This model is for predictive purposes only and should not be used as medical advice.